-Police: Plane passenger helps cops bust 2 texting about molesting kids
+Plane passenger helps cops bust a couple texting about molesting kids

 The woman, who's an early childhood educator, saw a male passenger seated in front of her texting the material, the San Jose police said.

+The font and screen were large, so the passenger took photos of the man's text conversation, Spears told CNN, adding that the texts were "extremely disturbing."

-The woman told the flight crew, and a crew member summoned police working at the Mineta San Jose International Airport on landing.
+The woman told the flight crew, and a crew member summoned police upon landing at the Mineta San Jose International Airport.

 Officers detained Michael Kellar, 56, of Tacoma, Washington, according to San Jose police.

-The San Jose Police Department's Internet Crimes Against Children Task Force (ICAC) and the FBI in San Jose responded.
-The task force arrested Kellar.
+The San Jose Police Department's Internet Crimes Against Children Task Force and the FBI in San Jose responded, and the task force arrested Kellar.

-He was booked into the Santa Clara County Jail in California on two counts of attempt child molestation and two counts of solicitation of a sex crime, San Jose police said..
+He was booked into the Santa Clara County Jail in California on two counts of attempted child molestation and two counts of solicitation of a sex crime, San Jose police said.

-Two booked
+Two suspects booked

-The detectives looked at the man's phone and found the text messaging recipient -- a woman in the Tacoma area, Seattle police said.
+The detectives looked at the man's phone and found the text-messaging recipient -- a woman in the Tacoma, Washington area, Seattle police said.

-Seattle police said there was "information that the woman had access to the children either as a caregiver or a babysitter."
+There was "information that the woman had access to the children either as a caregiver or a babysitter," Seattle police said.

-Investigators tracked the woman down to a residence in the Tacoma, Washington, area.

-She lived there with her ex-husband, his wife and three children, police said.
+Investigators tracked down the woman at a residence in the Tacoma area where she lived with her ex-husband, his wife and three children, police said.

 "The detective obtained search warrants for the Tacoma home and the residence of the male suspect," Seattle police said.